mateoKutnjak/spoolio-backend-django/README.md

     - generate SSH key pair with command `ssh-keygen` and press ENTER for every question without any inputs
     - copy terminal output of command `cat .ssh/id_rsa.pub` and add new SSH key to github settings
     - `git clone` again
-- dont forget to checkout to branch you need
+- dont forget to `git checkout <branch_name>`
 - copy environment files with command `scp .env.development .env.production .env.production.db root@<DROPLET_IP>:<PATH_TO_PROJECT_ROOT>`
+- build docker images using `docker-compose build`

+#### Start docker-compose services

+- Using command `docker-compose up` all services are started

+#### Renewing certbot

+Using this [guide](https://mindsers.blog/post/https-using-nginx-certbot-docker/) certbot was set up.
+It also has part for renewing through `docker-compose` service.
+It needs to be renewed every 90 days.

 ## TODOs